What is bloating?

 What causes bloating?

 Bloating happens when the GI tract becomes filled with air or gas.
 This can be caused by something as simple as the food you eat.
 Some foods produce more gas than others.
 It can also be caused by lactose intolerance (problems with dairy).
-Other simple reasons include:
+Other simple reasons for bloating include:

-- Swallowing air (which can happen when you chew gum, smoke, or eat too fast)
+- Swallowing air (this can happen when you chew gum, smoke, or eat too fast)

 How is bloating diagnosed?

 Your doctor can generally diagnose the cause of your bloating through a physical exam in the office.
-He also will ask you questions about your symptoms.
-Your doctor will want to know if your bloating is occasional or if it occurs all the time.
+They will ask you questions about your symptoms.
+They will want to know if your bloating is occasional or if it occurs all the time.

 Can bloating be prevented or avoided?

-There are many ways to prevent and avoid bloating, including:
+There are many ways to prevent and avoid bloating:

-- Avoid the foods that are known to cause gas, including cabbage, Brussels sprouts, turnips, beans, and lentils.
+- Avoid the foods that are known to cause gas.
+These include cabbage, Brussels sprouts, turnips, beans, and lentils.

 - Reduce or avoid drinking carbonated drinks (such as soda).

-- Reduce or avoid eating and drinking foods and drinks that include fructose or sorbitol.
+- Reduce or avoid eating and drinking foods that include fructose or sorbitol.
 These artificial sweeteners are often found in sugar-free foods.